Upstatement/stream-manager/spec.md

 Determine where posts come from (e.g., all latest posts, posts from one category, based on a custom field).
 Stickied posts can come from anywhere regardless of this setting.

-Base this on Advanced Custom Fields' Location rules.
+Possibly base this on Advanced Custom Fields' Location rules.
 The following filters will be required:

 - post_type
 - post_author